basicbind/ansible-collection-basicbind.swap_file/docs/modules/README-swap_file.md

                   fallocate(1) may be interpreted as files with holes too depending of the filesystem." which would cause swapon to fail. man swapon'
-                - 'If you you choose either "dd" or "fallocate" when creating a swap file on btrfs you will also need to have the "chattr" utility installed.'
+                - 'If you choose either "dd" or "fallocate" when creating a swap file on btrfs you will also need to have the "chattr" utility installed on the target system.'
             required: false
             type: str
             choices: [ dd, fallocate ]